General Inmate Information

 Items not allowed: postage stamps, envelopes, blank stationary, jewelry, food, books, magazines, drawings, sexually explicit pictures, cash, personal or company check.

 All mail, except bona-fide legal mail, will be by standard white post cards with no pictures.
+The post cards must be no larger than 5x7.
 This is both incoming and outgoing mail.

 No stickers, glitter, or perfume sprayed postcards.